Portland-Bit-Devs/portland-bitdevs-upgrade/README.md

 ## Getting Started

-First, run the development server:
+First, run the development server.
+You can use `npm run` for this, but when you build and run the site for deployment you will use `yarn build` and `yarn start`.

 ```bash
 npm run dev